 Tonight’s guest blog post, on the topic of Elvis and wills, technically a departure from writing but who knows how much your writing will be worth in the future, plus it’s really interesting.
 ‘Lessons from Elvis’ is brought to you by novelist Una Tiers (author Of Judge vs Nuts).

 Lessons from Elvis

-Nearly thirty-five years ago, (in 1977), Elvis Presley died at the age of 42.
+Elvis Presley died at age 42 in 1977.
 Five months before his death he signed a will and trust to dispose of his worldly goods.
-Along with beautiful music, he left several important estate plan lessons.
+Along with his music, he left an unusual estate plan.

-When making an estate plan, we usually plan far into the future, considering grown children and grandchildren to inherit.
+When making an estate plan (a will or trust), we usually plan into the future, considering grown children and grandchildren to inherit.

-Elvis planned for future children and grandchildren, but focused on provisions for his daughter, father and grandmother, and any relative in need of emergency help through the lifetime of his father.
-He considered the people currently depending upon him.
+Elvis planned for the future.
+He also made provisions for his father and grandmother, both of whom outlived him.
+He included relatives in need of emergency help during the lifetime of his father.

 Thank you, Una, that was great!

 Una Tiers is a Chicago attorney and author whose debut humorcide, Judge vs Nuts was released in early 2012.
 In 2019, she added her 5th Fiona Gavelle mystery, Judge vs Water.

 Una writes with a droll sense of humor and shares her viewpoint of the practice of law.
 There are no car chases or people chasing her down the alley at midnight.